 Third Party Recruiters

 Third-party recruiters as defined by the National Association of Colleges and Employers (NACE) as: Third-party recruiters are agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities other than for their own needs.
 This includes entities that refer or recruit for profit or not for profit, and it includes agencies that collect student information to be disclosed to employers for purposes of recruitment and employment.
 The term “third party recruiters” refers to, but is not limited to: employment agencies, staffing services, temporary agencies, on line job boards, recruiters, and contractors.
+Third-party recruiters will not be allowed to attend Career Fairs to recruit for other companies.
 Representatives from these companies may post under the following conditions:

 - They must fully disclose to the Career Center the name of the client that the third-party recruiter is representing and to whom the students’ credentials will be disclosed.